tara61062-new/testing/README.md

-This is the website build to test github.
+This is the website to teach BTEC Year 12 website building and deplying their website into github.